 It appears that a number of the relatively few people in the airship development sector find it hard to let go of established practices, but they must embrace new ways to enable success!
 One of these is to learn how to re-establish things and grow in a natural way.

-In addition, new LTA aircraft and associated products must be affordable and cost effective in operation.
+In addition, new airships and associated products must be affordable and cost effective in operation.
 They also must be safe and able to undertake their duties on a regular year round basis.
 Due to their great size and relative fragility, developers and operators must pay closer attention to weather issues and find ways that work effectively.

 With modern forecasting and monitoring systems plus intelligent operation of new types configured to cope in difficult conditions, airships then should succeed.